-When administering ketorolac tromethamine injection, the intravenous bolus must be given over no less than 15 seconds.
-The intramuscular administration should be given slowly and deeply into the muscle.
-The analgesic effect begins in ~30 minutes with maximum effect in 1 to 2 hours after dosing intravenous or intramuscular.
+When administering ketorolac tromethamine injection, the IV bolus must be given over no less than 15 seconds.
+The IM administration should be given slowly and deeply into the muscle.
+The analgesic effect begins in ~30 minutes with maximum effect in 1 to 2 hours after dosing IV or IM.
 Duration of analgesic effect is usually 4 to 6 hours.